-CityFleet is an internal service provider within the Office of Management and Finance, Bureau of Internal Business Services at the City of Portland, Oregon – a vibrant city with a strong commitment to sustainability.
-The City of Portland was the first to require commercial fueling stations to supply biodiesel and ethanol fuels, and fully supports many alternative modes of transportation.
-The largest city in Oregon, Portland has a population of over 600,000 and covers 145 square miles.
-John proudly oversees all of CityFleet operations – managing 77 employees with over 900 years of combined fleet experience, 7 service and repair shops, 10 fueling stations, 2 mobile fuel trucks, and an automated motor pool.
-He leads the team in managing and maintaining the City of Portland’s diverse fleet, which consists of approximately 3,300 vehicles and pieces of equipment valued at over $135 million.
-In addition, CityFleet is responsible for an annual Capital Acquisition Budget of over $18 million and an Operating Budget of over $19.6 million.
-Services include: fleet management, acquisitions, equipment support, preventive maintenance, equipment repair and services, accident repair/body shop services, fabrication, welding, motor pool, and fueling.
-CityFleet also provides services to outside agencies – recognized as a quality service provider with competitively lower prices.
+While at the City of Portland, John’s responsibilities included managing 77 employees with over 900 years of combined fleet experience, 7 service and repair shops, 10 fueling stations, 2 mobile fuel trucks, and an automated motor pool.
+The diverse fleet consisted of approximately 3,300 vehicles and pieces of equipment valued at over $135 million.
+The annual Capital Acquisition Budget was over $18 million and Operating Budget was over $19.6 million.
+Services included: fleet management, acquisitions, equipment support, preventive maintenance, equipment repair and services, accident repair/body shop services, fabrication, welding, motor pool, and fueling.
+Fleet Services also provided services to outside agencies – recognized as a quality service provider with competitively lower prices.

-Under John’s leadership, Portland has rapidly transformed and received national recognition by Government Fleet Magazine and The 100 Best Fleets in North America program.
+Under John’s leadership, Portland rapidly transformed and received national recognition by Government Fleet Magazine and The 100 Best Fleets in North America program.
 Portland went from an unranked fleet in 2005 to #1 in 2011, and maintained Government Fleet Magazines “Elite Fleet” status for the five-year maximum term.